skiadas/HC26-Burchett-Matt-Senior-Project/docs/proposal.md

 ### Hosting

-Frontend: I am going to host my frontend of *React* on Vercel [8] because of its ease of use with React, it is easy to integrate with Git, and I don't have to configure my own servers as it does this automatic.
+Frontend: I am going to host my frontend of *React* on Vercel [8] because of its *ease of use with React*, it is easy to integrate with Git, and I don't have to configure my own servers as it does this automatic.
 I chose Vercel over something like Netlify because it integrates better with React while still being great for frontend hosting.

-Backend: I chose to use Render [9] for my backend hosting because of its ease of support with Flask and Python integration.
+Backend: I chose to use Render [9] for my backend hosting because of its *ease of support* with Flask and Python integration.
 It also gives me the ability to host my database if I end up not liking Neon.
 I chose this over something like Heroku because Heroku limits you a lot with the free version, while Render gives me all the customization and options I may need with its free version.

-Database: Neon [10] was my choice to host my database because it is cloud-based and serverless which allows it to be scaled up and down automatically.
+Database: Neon [10] was my choice to host my database because it is **cloud-based and serverless** which allows it to be scaled up and down automatically.
 It also looks easy to use and integrates well with SQLAlchemy and Flask.
 I am choosing Neon over something like Supabase because it is much lighter and simple.
 I don't need all of the extra stuff Supabase provides such as authenticating, storage, and API because of my use of Flask.

 ### Package/ Dependency Manager

-My frontend dependency manager will be npm because it is the standard for react as it comes with Node.js.
+My frontend dependency manager will be npm because it is the *standard for react* as it comes with Node.js.
 I am using npm over Yarn because it is simple and I don't have to make a bunch of extra decisions like I would with Yarn.

-I am using pip as my backend dependency manager because it is the default with python and it is also very simple and easy to use.
+I am using pip as my backend dependency manager because it is the *default with python* and it is also very simple and easy to use.
 I am choosing it over Poetry not only because it comes with Python but it also isn't as big of a learning curve as Poetry.

 ## Deployment / Distribution

 ### Frontend → React + Tailwind (UI) over plain HTML + CSS

 I am choosing to use *React* [4] because it allows me to use Javascript which is necessary to use for web browers. *Tailwind* allows me to customize my app in a simple way.
 I could have used plain HTML + CSS, but it appears that it gives me more code to manage and isn't as modern.
-Another reason I want to use React [4] is so I can actually learn how to use it because it is very popular in the real world and would be a good thing to know.
+Another reason I want to use React [4] is so I can learn how to use it because it is very popular in the real world and would be a good thing to know for after I graduate.

 ### Backend → Choosing Flask over Node.js + Express

-I am going to use Flask [5] over the alternative Node.js and Express because of my experience with python and it will allow me to limit my use of Javascript to strictly UI stuff.
-Also, Flask [5] does very well with data-heavy features which I am going to have a lot of within this app.
+I am going to use Flask [5] over the alternative Node.js and Express because of my experience with python and it will allow me to *limit my use of Javascript to UI stuff*.
+Also, Flask [5] does very well with **data-heavy** features which I am going to have a lot of within this app.
 I am also able to easily integrate the Strava API that I want to use for bringing in running data.

 ### Database → PostgreSQL over MariaDB